 All community associations, at least annually, are faced with action items requiring a vote of their membership.

-For example, community association membership participation is necessary on an annual basis to elect the Board of Directors and for ratification of the upcoming year's annual budget.
+For example, community association membership participation is necessary on an annual basis, at a minimum, to elect the Board of Directors and for ratification of the upcoming year's annual budget.

 Meeting or No Meeting – Pick the right voting vehicle

-First things first, the Board of Directors needs to determine whether the member action should take place at a membership meeting or if the action will take place without a meeting.
+First things first, the Board of Directors needs to determine whether the member action should take place at a membership meeting or if the action will take place without a membership meeting.
 This is an extremely important distinction.
-Proxies may be used at meetings held in-person, virtually, or both.
-Written ballots and/or electronic voting may be used in place of a membership meeting.
-An association cannot simultaneously hold an in-person meeting utilizing proxies and then allow members to also vote via written ballots/electronic vote.
+Proxies may be used at membership meetings held in-person, virtually, or any combination of the two.
+Written ballots and/or electronic voting may be used in place of membership meetings.
+An association cannot simultaneously hold an in-person meeting utilizing proxies and then allow members to also vote via written ballots/electronic votes outside of the meeting.

-Simply put, a proxy is a tool to be used for voting purposes AT a meeting when a member cannot attend, and a written ballot and/or electronic voting is to be used when the member vote is taking place WITHOUT holding a meeting.
+Simply put, a proxy is a tool most commonly used for voting purposes AT a meeting when a member cannot attend, and a written ballot and/or electronic voting is to be used when the member vote is taking place WITHOUT holding a meeting.